QuEraComputing/Bloqade.jl/docs/src/lattices.md

 ## Create a lattice

+With EaRyd, we are going to be simulating the quantum evolution of information stored in neutral atoms.
+While present-day experimental platforms allow distribution of atoms in arbitrary shapes, most often those come in the shape of an organized lattice structure.
+This is also the natural setup for quantum simulation of statistical models and quantum matter.
+To get started with EaRyd, you have to decide on the very architecture you want your quantum processor to have!

 Creating a lattice is very simple in EaRyd, e.g we can create a square lattice as following

 ```@repl quick-start